-We have put together this information page that we hope will be useful.
-It covers links to organisations offering financial support during the Covid-19 health emergency, advice on applications to ACE and discussion forums/groups you might like to join.
+We have put together this information page that we hope will be useful for freelancers.
+It covers links to organisations offering useful tips, financial support, advice on applications to ACE, as well as discussion forums/groups you might like to join.

 This is a living document so if there are links you think it would be good for us to highlight and share, please email us at rtyds@rtyds.co.uk and we will update the page.